The following post is from Stephanie of BizzieMommy.com: Fun Ways to Capture the Holidays with Your Camera

 If you are like me, you probably don’t have a family portrait to use for your cards, but it’s not too late.
-Talk to your friends to find a local photographer to shoot one for you (many photographers offer quick holiday sessions this time of year!) or you can take one yourself with minimal stress.
+Talk to your friends to find a local photographer to shoot one for you (many photographers offer quick holiday sessions this time of year!) or you can make one yourself with minimal stress.

 To get that blurry background you see in most professional photos, take a few steps back from your subject and zoom in tight.
-Set your camera to portrait mode, or aperture priority on a DSLR.
+Set your camera to portrait mode or aperture priority on a DSLR.
 Keep the aperture wider, around F/2.5, F/3.5 to get a creamy background.
 Be sure to focus on the eyes.
-If you choose to shoot indoors, remember to bump your ISO up to 800 or higher and use a tripod to reduce camera shake.
+If you choose to shoot indoors, remember to bump your ISO up to 800 or higher and use a camera tripod to reduce camera shake.

 We tend to get so wrapped up in the decorating and preparation of our home that we often forget to capture this exciting time.
 Take a moment to capture your kids decorating the tree or building gingerbread houses.
-Last year we set the video camera on time lapse mode and now have a quick twenty second video of us decorating the tree.
+Last year we set the video camera on time-lapse mode and now have a quick twenty-second video of us decorating the tree.

 The grand final event is finally here and you have everyone coming over for the best holiday bash imaginable.
-Before all the guests arrive, be sure to capture the essence of the day: the place settings on the dining room table, the bacon and cheddar biscuits you baked this morning and that golden brown turkey roasting in the oven.
+Before all the guests arrive, be sure to capture the essence of the day: the place settings on the dining room table, the bacon and cheddar biscuits you baked this morning, and that golden brown turkey roasting in the oven.

 If you don’t have time to stop and capture the little things, designate someone in your household to really hone in on the details of the day.
 Change your perspective by shooting low or shooting from the top of the stairs.
 These quick photos will draw people into the moment when flipping through the photo album next year.